DELTechnology/delt-core/paper/protocols.md

 ### Phase 5: Data visualization and interpretation • TIMING 15-60 min

 #### Step 13 | Launch interactive analysis dashboard

+In the last step we can visualize the raw counts from the demultiplexing step.
+For this the user needs to provide the path to the counts file generated during demultiplexing along with the path to the configuration file.

 ```bash
 delt-hit dashboard --config_path=/Users/adrianomartinelli/projects/delt/delt-core/paper/experiment-3/config.yaml \